 The second protocol is used for determining the percent of iron to be included with each placement of ZVI slurry into each boring.
 A slurry mixture consisting of granular ZVI, water, and guar gum (to facilitate ZVI injection into the soil) will be delivered based upon a percentage mass of ZVI to mass of soil application.
-The criteria for determining this slurry mixture will be based upon contaminant monitoring data collected during hot air/steam mixing phase, as shown above, and is contained in the RDR (DOE 2013).
+The criteria for determining this slurry mixture will be based upon contaminant monitoring data collected during hot air/steam mixing phase, as shown above, and is contained in Section 4.4.2.2, Description of ZVI Dosing, in the RDR (DOE 2013).